-The yen is part of a somewhat self defending system that includes the four big boys or major currencies.
+The yen is part of a somewhat self-defending system that includes the four big boys or major currencies.
 These players known as reserve currencies are considered the most liquid and sound in the global economy.
 The value between them constantly fluctuates and as one currency temporary falls out of favor investors shift into the other three seeking the least bad choice.
 As long as savers, investors, and institutions keep their wealth stored within these four currencies and continue the delicate balancing act of avoiding the worse and exiting the most overvalued the system remains relatively stable and will continually readjust partly because it is so self contained.
-Each of these currencies has its particular strengths and weaknesses however, the most vulnerable of the two are probably the Japanese yen and the Euro which is the official currency of the Euro-zone, which consists of 19 of the 28 member states of the European Union.
+Each of these currencies has its particular strengths and weaknesses, however, the most vulnerable of the two are probably the Japanese yen and the Euro which is the official currency of the Eurozone, which consists of 19 of the 28 member states of the European Union.
 A key weakness of the euro is the questionable accountability of its controlling institution.

-|Japans Huge Debt - Click For Larger Chart|
+|Japan's Huge Debt - Click For Larger Chart|

-Demographics paint a bleak picture going forward because Japan is stuck with an aging and shrinking population that is evermore expensive for the government to provide for.
+Demographics paint a bleak picture going forward because Japan is stuck with an aging and shrinking population that is increasingly expensive for the government to provide for.
 Adding to its woes the Fukushima nuclear disaster shuttered its nuclear power plants and forced the country to import more expensive energy alternatives.
 All in all neither monetary nor fiscal policy will adequately solve Japan's problems.
 Continuing to run fiscal deficits only means that government debt is pushed onward and upwards.
 Simply put, the fundamentals for Japan are lousy.
 It should be noted that Japan would be sitting in far worse shape if it were not for the wealth currently shifted from America to the small island nation each year.
 America spends billions each year defending Japan and puts much of this money directly into the economy.
 Another way America supports Japan is by purchasing many of the goods the country produces.
 The massive trade deficit America has with Japan feeds large amounts of money into Japan, without this money the massively indebted nation would be in even more trouble.

-For years it has been noted that a key strength that Japan holds is its ability to control its own economic fate and that it cannot be held hostage to foreigners, because the people and institutions of Japan hold its debt.
+For years it has been noted that a key strength that Japan holds is its ability to control its own economic fate and that it cannot be held hostage to foreigners because the people and institutions of Japan hold its debt.
 In the past we have seen outside creditors can wield a great deal of sway over a nation that is deeply in debt.
 It is not uncommon for creditors to squeeze, threaten, and even blackmail a country that owes them a great deal of money.
-Recently, as the yen has moved higher many analyst claim Japan is unable to halt its advance.
+Recently, as the yen has moved higher many analysts claim Japan is unable to halt its advance.
 As for the current idea that Japan may not be able to drive the yen lower even if it makes an effort to do so.
-I contend it is bunk because a country can always drive its currency downward however, supporting it is much more difficult.
+I contend it is bunk because a country can always drive its currency downward, however, supporting it is much more difficult.
 To drive a currency lower a country only needs to print and sell their currency using it to buy one or more of the other three reserve currencies.
 Part of recent strength seen in the yen may be contributed to the fact Japan has strong economic ties to the collapsing economy in China and thus is used as a conduit to move wealth out of China.

 Unlike many other leading economies, Japan has been battling deflation or falling prices for the best part of the past two decades.
 At some point expect this to change as reality takes hold.
 To support their stock market the BOJ has even gone to buying stock.
 When investors in Japan's government bonds begin to believe that Abenomics will be successful in bringing back inflation it would be logical for owners of JGB's to move out of low yielding securities and buy foreign bonds or equities.
-The moment the Japaneses stock market fails to rise enough to offset a falling yen and inflation this will turn into a tsunami of money fleeing Japan and constitute the end of the line for those left holding both JGB's and the yen.
+The moment the Japanese stock market fails to rise enough to offset a falling yen and inflation this will turn into a tsunami of money fleeing Japan and constitute the end of the line for those left holding both JGB's and the yen.
 This has been a long time coming and I contend the cross-border flow of money leaving Japan is why some other stock markets have remained so resilient in our slow global economy.
 When Japan crumbles it will be felt across the world.